Almaty

-Almaty (Note: /ælˈmɑːti/ or /ˈælməti/; Алматы / Almaty, /kk/; Алматы, /ru/) is the largest city in Kazakhstan, with a population exceeding two million residents within its metropolitan area.
-Located in the foothills of the Trans-Ili Alatau mountains in southern Kazakhstan, near the border with Kyrgyzstan, Almaty stands as a pivotal center of culture, commerce, finance and innovation.
-The city is nestled at an elevation of 700–900 metres (2,300–3,000 feet), with the Big Almaty and Small Almaty rivers running through it, originating from the surrounding mountains and flowing into the plains.
-Almaty is the second-largest city in Central Asia and the fourth-largest in the Commonwealth of Independent States (CIS).
+Almaty (Note: /ælˈmɑːti/ or /ˈælməti/; Алматы / Almaty, /kk/; Алматы, /ru/) is the most populous city in Kazakhstan, with more than two million residents.
+It was formerly named Alma-Ata.

+It lies in the foothills of the Trans-Ili Alatau mountains in southern Kazakhstan, near the border with Kyrgyzstan, at an elevation of 700–900 metres (2,300–3,000 feet), with the Big Almaty and Small Almaty rivers running through it.
+Almaty is the second-largest city in Central Asia (after Tashkent, Uzbekistan) and the fourth-largest in the Commonwealth of Independent States.

-Almaty served as the capital of Kazakhstan from 1929 to 1991 during the Soviet era and after independence from 1991 until the capital was relocated to Akmola (now Astana) in 1997.
-Despite no longer being the capital, Almaty remains the most cosmopolitan and influential city in Kazakhstan, often regarded as the nation's cultural and financial heart, and is colloquially referred to as the "Southern Capital".
-It is classified as a city of republican significance, granting it autonomy from regional governance.
-The city is divided into eight administrative districts within the framework of its republican significance.
+Almaty was the capital of Kazakhstan from 1929 to 1991 (during the Soviet era) and after independence until 1997, when the capital was moved to Akmola (now Astana).
+It is classified as a city of republican significance.

-Almaty has hosted international events, including the Alma-Ata Primary Healthcare Conference in 1978, which shaped global public health policy, the 2011 Asian Winter Games, and the 2017 Winter Universiade.
-The city was also a contender to host the 2022 Winter Olympics, further solidifying its position as an international hub for winter sports, but ultimately lost the bid to Beijing.
+Almaty has hosted international events, including the Alma-Ata Primary Healthcare Conference in 1978, the 2011 Asian Winter Games, and the 2017 Winter Universiade.
+The city was also a contender to host the 2022 Winter Olympics, but ultimately lost the bid to Beijing.